 Wake up early to watch sunrise from the viewing platform, enjoy breakfast then pack your room up to get ready for the big hike out to Cape Pillar.

-Leave your large hiking pack in the storage locker just past the sleeping cabins and take a day pack with food, water and cameras for the trail.
+Leave your large hiking pack in the storage locker just past the sleeping cabins and take a day pack with food, water and cameras for the Cape Pillar track.

 The walk is fairly easy with only minor elevation gains, but almost immediately you’ll be presented with incredible views all the way out to Cape Pillar.

-The trail is mostly boardwalk or gravel, and one interesting thing is that the 2.6km long boardwalk through coastal heath is actually one of the art installations on the Three Capes!
+The trail is mostly boardwalk or gravel, and one interesting thing is that the 2.6km long boardwalk through coastal heath is actually one of the art installations on the Three Capes Track!

 It is designed to look like the Dream Serpent when seen from the air, the mythical snake that carved the rivers, streams and creeks across Australia according to Aboriginal Dreamtime stories.